|STATE STRUCTURE||Parliamentary republic|

 The star represents the leadership of the Vietnamese Communist Party, the red represents the success of the revolution, and the five ends of the star are sometimes spelled out as workers, peasants, soldiers, intellectuals, and youth.
 This version of the flag was established on November 30, 1955.

-According to DIGOPAUL, the coat of arms of Vietnam is represented by a circular red background, and a yellow star representing the Communist Party of Vietnam.
+The coat of arms of Vietnam is represented by a circular red background, and a yellow star representing the Communist Party of Vietnam.
 The cogwheel and crops represent the union of agriculture and industrial labor.
 The five-pointed star symbolizes the five classes that work together for the good of the country.

-One of the most densely populated Asian countries is located on the eastern coast of the Indochina peninsula.
+According to Franciscogardening.com, one of the most densely populated Asian countries is located on the eastern coast of the Indochina peninsula.
 Vietnam is washed by the South China Sea and borders Cambodia, China and Laos.
 Most of the territory of the state is occupied by mountains of medium height, and the plains are located on the coast and at the mouths of the Mekong and Hongkhi rivers.
 In the north of the country is the highest point in Southeast Asia – Mount Fansipan, whose height is 3143 meters above sea level.
 In addition to the mainland, Vietnam includes several thousand islands, some of which are the subject of territorial disputes.
 The largest of them is Faukok, located on the archipelago of the same name.

 Throughout the year, Vietnam has a high temperature with high humidity.
 This is due to the country’s location in the tropical and subtropical zone.
 The only exceptions are the northernmost territories.
 Due to its considerable length, the climate of Vietnam is very diverse.
 In the north, monsoons dominate and all 4 seasons are clearly expressed, while in the southern territories, which are less dependent on monsoons, two seasons are clearly traced: the rainy season and the dry season.
 In autumn and spring, typhoons dominate the coasts.